antonok-edm/kb-layout-manager/README.md

 This repository contains an HTML interface and server backend for layout management on antonok's keyboard.
 More information on the keyboard can be found in [this repository](https://gitlab.com/antonok/kb).

+You can view a live demo of the layout manager [here](https://kb.antonok.com).

 ![kb-layout-manager sample usage](https://gitlab.com/antonok/kb-layout-manager/raw/master/sample_usage.png)

 ## clientside